Mean-Stream/meanstream/libs/nestx/src/lib/event/README.md

 }
 ```

-If you did everything right (including `initEventGateway`!), you will see the output:
+If you did everything right (including the call to `WebSocketGateway`), you will see the output:

 ```
 [Nest] 27843  - 03/17/2023, 10:56:29 AM     LOG [WebSocketsController] EventGateway subscribed to the "subscribe" message +5ms
 [Nest] 27843  - 03/17/2023, 10:56:29 AM     LOG [WebSocketsController] EventGateway subscribed to the "unsubscribe" message +0ms
+[Nest] 27843  - 03/17/2023, 10:56:29 AM     LOG [WebSocketsController] EventGateway subscribed to the "ping" message +0ms
 ```

 ## Usage